Types of Packaging Foam: EPS vs. EPE vs. PU vs. EPP

 Packaging foam is indispensable for safe and efficient product transport.
 Choosing the right material—whether EPS, EPE, PU, or EPP—means reducing product damage, lowering logistics costs, and supporting sustainability goals.

 At Yunlun Packaging Materials Co., Ltd., we go beyond standard foams by offering customized solutions across industries such as electronics, automotive, food logistics, and healthcare.
-Our range includes EPE, EVA, PU, XPE/IXPE, and specialized options like anti-static and cold-chain foams.
-One Southeast Asian electronics manufacturer reduced product return rates by 32% after switching to Yunlun’s tailored EPE foam, saving over USD 150,000 annually.
+Our range includes EPE, EVA, PU, XPE/IXPE, and specialized options like anti-static and cold-chain foams, all backed by our proven track record of helping clients achieve substantial return rate reductions and cost savings.

 Ready to enhance your packaging operations and sustainability performance?
 Contact Yunlun today for a free consultation or request a custom foam sample kit tailored to your needs.